anna-dor-plumsail/documents-docs/source/getting-started/use-processes.rst

 .. note::

-  Processes work for most of scenarios.
+  Processes work for most of the scenarios.
 If you want some advanced operations on documents, take a look at our `Microsoft Flow actions <use-from-flow.html>`_ and `REST API <use-as-rest-api.html>`_.